legout/yahoo-symbols-archive/README.md

 Usage: download.py [OPTIONS]

 Options:
-  --max-query-length INTEGER      The maximum length of combinations to search for.
+  --max-combination-length INTEGER The maximum length of combinations to search for.
                                    Higher numbers may result in more results at cost of longer download times.
                                    [default: 2]
   --types TEXT                     Can be anyone or a combination of `equity, mutualfund, etf, index, future, currency, cryptocurrency`
                                    [default: equity]
   --limits-per-host INTEGER        Is used to limit the number of parallel requests.
 Should be a value between 10 and 100.
                                    [default: 50]
   --semaphore INTEGER              Is used to limit the number of parallel requests.
 Should be between smaller than `limits-per-host`.
                                    [default: 25]
   --use-random-proxy / --no-use-random-proxy
                                    Use this flag to use a random proxy for each request.
 Currently a list of free proxies is used.
                                    In most cases these proxies aren´t relaible.
 You can provide a list of your own proxies in `async_requests/config.py`.
                                    [default: no-use-random-proxy]
-  --verbose / --no-verbose        Wheter to show a progressbar or not. [default: verbose] --output TEXT                   The output path where the downloaded symbols are saved to. [default: ./db] --output-type TEXT              Defines the output type.
+  --verbose / --no-verbose         Wheter to show a progressbar or not. [default: verbose] -validate /--no-validate         Run a finally validation of the downloaded symbols. [default: validate] --output TEXT                    The output path where the downloaded symbols are saved to. [default: ./db] --output-type TEXT               Defines the output type.
 Options are `parquet`, `csv` or `sqlite3`. [default: parquet] --help                           Show this message and exit.
 ```

 <hr>